jleete97/machine_learning/README.md

-## Programming assignment for Machine Learing class
+## Programming assignment for Machine Learning class

 This repo has two branches: the main branch, and a "gh-pages" branch with the compiled HTML output.
 Switch to that branch